Montville Township, Geauga County, Ohio: Name and history

 Statewide, the only other Montville Township is located in Medina County.

 The township includes a house that was once a stop on the Underground Railroad.
 The house still stands on the southeast corner of the intersection of U.S. Route 6 and State Route 528.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Education

-Montville Township formerly fell under the Ledgemont School District but was absorbed by the Berkshire School District in Burton.
+Montville Township formerly fell under the Ledgemont School District but was absorbed by the Berkshire Local School District in Burton.